Home » Hiking in Oregon » 21 BEST Columbia River Gorge Hikes

 The effort you put in on the climb will be rewarded by panoramic views of the Gorge.
 Also, you’ll see a boot brush here.

-Take the time to clean your boots before and after your hike whenever you see one of these.
+Whenever you see one of these, take the time to clean your boots before and after your hike.
 It helps to keep weeds out of these areas.

 Type of Trail: